Especially if your own circuit has a display to show values, the next step is often to connect an interface option.

 First open the web configuration view of your ESPeasy installation.

-… and you can now choose which device you want to create.
+...and you can now select which device you want to create.

-Since you want to create a rotary encoder, select the entry “Switch Input – Rotary Encoder”.
+Since you want to create a rotary encoder, select the entry “Switch Input – Rotary Encoder” here.

 This will redirect you to an overview page.
 Here you can make all settings regarding the rotary encoder.

-It is important that you assign a name, tick “Enabled” and configure the GPIOs as shown.
+What is important here is that you assign a name, tick “Enabled” and configure the GPIOs as shown.

 For most rotary encoders you can set the “Mode” setting as shown.

 By turning the rotary encoder, a counter is later counted up or down.
-You can configure its lower and upper limit values with the settings under “Limit min” and “Limit max”.
+You can configure its lower and upper limit using the settings under “Limit min” and “Limit max”.

-In order to evaluate the key press on the rotary encoder button, you have to create a separate device.
+In order to evaluate the keystroke on the rotary encoder button, you have to create a separate device.

-To do this, click on the next “free” “Add” button in the devices overview.
+To do this, click again on the next “free” “Add” button in the devices overview.

 It is also important that the GPIO must be set to pin “D5”.
-This is the connection pin via which the rotary encoder button is read out.
+This is the connection pin via which the button of the rotary encoder is read out.

 Test rotary encoder